p4ndev/social-makers/README.md

 # Overview
 Project is a repository that will group real people, with best intentions to help, share and even sponsor.

-# Restrictions
-There is no restriction of size, type, commercial and so on.

 It can be in any field of activity like IoT, Wood, Appliance, Fun, Toys, Garden, Handicraft.

 # How it works